Mission & Vision

 Developed out of the goals of Dance and Movement Studies since 1986, The Center for Dance, Movement and Somatic Learning has emerged as an exciting incubator and hub for creativity, research, education, performance and community discoveries.
 The mission of the Center is built from a strong history of interdisciplinary collaborations, artistic and creative performances, and innovative techniques for education and learning.
 The award-winning faculty of professional dancers, choreographers, body workers, educators, scholars and somatic therapists represent diverse approaches to thinking and action through their training in classical, contemporary, cultural, educational, theatrical and somatic traditions.

-Since 1986, dance and movement arts have collaborated with such diverse on-campus areas as The Undergraduate College of Leadership and Service; Philosophy; Marine Science; Brookhaven National Laboratory; The Staller Center for the Arts; The Wang Center; Physical Education and Athletics, The Undergraduate College of Arts, Humanities and Culture; The Office of Diversity and Affirmative Action; Africana Studies; Medical Students from Pediatrics Oncology and Hematology; The Honors College; The College of Business; Undergraduate Research, Education and Creative Activities; the Faculty of Arts, Humanities and Social Sciences as well as individual colleagues in numerous areas and disciplines across the university campus.
+Since 1986, dance and movement arts have collaborated with such diverse on-campus areas as The Undergraduate College of Leadership and Service; Philosophy; Marine Science; Brookhaven National Laboratory; The Staller Center for the Arts; The Wang Center; Physical Education and Athletics, The Undergraduate College of Arts, Humanities and Culture; The Office of Institutional Diversity and Equity; Africana Studies; Medical Students from Pediatrics Oncology and Hematology; The Honors College; The College of Business; Undergraduate Research, Education and Creative Activities; the Faculty of Arts, Humanities and Social Sciences as well as individual colleagues in numerous areas and disciplines across the university campus.

 Throughout the past years faculty and students have collaborated, presented, performed and participated in events at The United Nations; The International Dance Festival for the Americas in Mexico City; The T. Schreiber Studio in NYC; Regional American College Dance Festival Galas; Amnesty International Human Rights Art Festival; Dance Theatre Workshop in NYC; White Wave’s DUMBO Festival; Boogie Down Dance Festival @ BAAD!; The International Dance Festival and Conference in Almada, Portugal; Movement Research: Open Performance; The Global Holistic Body at Sogang University in Seoul, Korea; Maritime Festivals throughout Long Island; The John Drew Theatre in East Hampton; International New Music Plus Festivals; Regional and National Arts Councils; The Alliance for Health, Physical Education, Recreation and Dance; The Kennedy Center for the Arts/Arts in Crisis Mentoring Program; The Arts in Education National Conference at NYU; the National Lilly Teaching Fellowship; The Society for Electro-Acoustic Music in the US Festivals; Bald Hill Cultural Center; and numerous events at public schools and communities throughout Long Island.